TimeWarpEngineering/timewarp-state/Documentation/Overview.md

 ### Pipeline

-Blazor-State utilizes the MediatR pipeline which allows for middleware integration by registering an interface with the dependency injection container [^4].
+TimeWarp.State utilizes the MediatR pipeline which allows for middleware integration by registering an interface with the dependency injection container [^4].
-Blazor-State provides the extension method [^5] , `AddBlazorState`, which registers behaviors on the pipeline.
+TimeWarp.State provides the extension method [^5] , `AddTimeWarpState`, which registers behaviors on the pipeline.

 The interfaces available to extend the Pipeline are: